primait/csv_schema/README.md

 - `filter_by_gender` returns a `[%Person{}, %Person{}, ...]` or `[]` if input predicate does not match any person gender
 - `get_all` return all csv rows as a Stream

-Note: if @auto_primary_key is set to `true` this macro creates automatically a new column called `id` (and new `by_id` method).
-Its value is a progressive integer; otherwise you have to set a key opt to the field that should be key

 ## Field configuration

 Every field should be formed like this: